matthewjosephtaylor/docksand/README.md

 Use docker to create a sandbox where all of the OS elements are inside a docker container but the working directory is on the host.

-Useful for experimentation and running code you don't fully trust.
+Useful for experimentation, creating a repeatable development environment, and running code one doesn't fully trust.

 Each sandbox is tied to the current working directory where the 'docksand' command is run from.
+The HOME directory inside the container corresponds to the directory from which the 'docksand' command was run.

 ## Installation